-- an Extended Project Qualification (EPQ).
+- An Extended Project Qualification (EPQ).
 This involves a taught skills element of two lessons per week and a weekly meeting of at least 15 minutes (but longer as necessary) with a supervisor. - The Young Enterprise Company programme which involves a weekly afterschool commitment of one hour and will be undertaken jointly with Wetherby Senior School. - Model United Nations. - Duke of Edinburgh Gold Award. - ISTD Modern Theatre or Contemporary Dance qualifications.
 This involves a taught element of two lessons per week.
-This qualification will only be available should not student wish to follow the Dance A-level. - Level 2 Sports Leadership Award which includes two lessons per week in addition to activities included within core PE lessons. - LAMDA Drama graded examinations, with one or two 30 minutes lessons scheduled each week, as required, in preparation for these. - Level 3 HSK qualification in Mandarin Chinese which involves up to four lessons per week including some conversation classes within this allocation.
+This qualification will only be available should not student wish to follow the Dance A-level. - Level 2 Sports Leadership Award which includes two lessons per week in addition to activities included within core PE lessons. - LAMDA Drama graded examinations, with one or two 30 minutes lessons scheduled each week, as required, in preparation for these. - Level 3 HSK qualification in Mandarin Chinese which involves up to four lessons per week including some conversation classes within this allocation. - DELF which is the French equivalent of IELTS for English or HSK for Chinese.